yocurt/docs/README.md

-# docs
+# Antora Configuration

-Configuration for the antora based documentation
+This repo contains the configuration for the antora based documentation, which is used for yogurt.